With respect to F⁺ and F⁻ bacterial matings, answer the following... | Channels for Pearson+

 Textbook Question

-With respect to F⁺ and F⁻ bacterial matings, answer the following questions: How was it established that chromosome transfer was unidirectional?
+With respect to F⁺ and F⁻ bacterial matings, answer the following questions: What is the genetic basis for a bacterium's being F⁺.

 Verified Solution